MCMi460/NSO-RPC/README.md

     This updates the user's Discord Rich Presence.
 Will error if an `API()` object is not defined at `Discord().api`
     It basically just calls the API to login to your account, grab the user's info, then if they are not currently offline, it will update the `Discord().rpc`.
     If they are offline, then it will clear their status.
+    If a `Game().sysDescription` is available, it will display that as the Discord state instead of hours played.
     ```python
     def update(self):
       self.api.updateLogin()